 Choose an appropriate platform

 For remote mentorship to work, you need a good virtual solution.
 Since mentorship is part of a greater L&D effort that includes training, coaching, etc., it makes sense to use the company’s learning platform for mentorship.
-Plus, an intelligent learning platform (ILP) also has the appropriate communication tools, such as web conferencing, chat, messages, etc., so they don’t need to use other tools for remote mentorship meetings.
+Plus, a modern learning platform also has the appropriate communication tools, such as web conferencing, chat, messages, etc., so they don’t need to use other tools for remote mentorship meetings.
 It’s also easier for the organization to keep track of the program this way.

 Find the mentors and mentees

 Starting from the objectives you’ve established, see which of the company’s employees need the most support.
 Establish a mentee profile to determine what knowledge and skills you will look for in potential mentors.
 For example, leadership programs are most often combined with mentorship opportunities, so the mentors also need to have excellent leadership abilities, no matter their position.
-An ILP helps you establish learning goals for each employee, so finding people with the right abilities is easier than ever.
+A modern learning platform helps you establish learning goals for each employee, so finding people with the right abilities is easier than ever.

 Each employee can set learning goals for themselves.
 Managers can also assign them to each team member.